-*This is intended as satire.
-David Ferrer is not old, cynical, technophobic or curmudgeonly.
-He’s actually a pretty pleasant guy who enjoys many modern conveniences.
+Author’s Note: This is intended as satire.
+The author considers himself neither old, cynical, technophobic, nor curmudgeonly—rather, he considers himself a normally pleasant guy who enjoys many modern conveniences.

 Our big black obelisk has evolved a great deal since the days of archaic apes moving to Strauss music.
 It now has moving pictures, and we, like educated orangutans, must use this tool to advance civilization into a whole new era.

 Whenever the TV trolley came rolling in, cautious but excited hoots and hollers emanated from the classroom.
 Student’s smiled.
 Hearts leapt for joy.
 They knew they wouldn’t have to suffer boring lectures and worksheets that day.
 They were going to watch a video.
 Forget learning!
 We’re going to watch a show!